|

 in Gloucestershire and The Grove in Hertfordshire have joined

-top-notch spas inbetween.
-Spa-lovers are well served in every
+top-notch spas can be enjoyed in every

-corner of the UK; from thalasso treatments at St David's Hotel
+corner of the UK.
+From thalasso treatments at St David's Hotel

 In London,